Spanish Princessa Isabel class Light Carrier:

 The ship has all systems standard on a robot vehicle plus the following special features:

-- Thomson-Sintra DUBV 56 sonar: Mounted under the bow of the ship.
+Thomson-Sintra DUBV 56 Hull Sonar System: Mounted under the bow of the ship.
 This hull sonar system has both a passive and active system built in.
 Sonar system can track up to 32 targets at one time.
 Range: 27.6 miles (24 nautical miles / 44.6 km).

-- Sonar Masking System: The ship uses water bubbles to form a barrier against sonar as well as shrouded propellers.
+Sonar Masking System: The ship uses air bubbles to form a barrier against sonar as well as shrouded propellers.
 Bubble masker protects both the hull and propellers against detection.
-Gives a -10% penalty to any Read Sensory Instrument rolls to detect this ship using sonar and bubble masker reduces ability to classify vessel.
+Gives a -10% penalty to any Read Sensory Instrument skill rolls to detect this ship using sonar and bubble masker reduces ability to classify vessel.

-- Command and Control Facilities: The vessel carries extra communications equipment and command facilities, to enable the ship to operate as the flagship for a flotilla.
-When operating in a flotilla, all ships get an additional +5% on Read Sensory Instrument skill rolls, +5% on Weapon Systems skill rolls, +1 to strike on all weapons, and +10% on communications.
+Command and Control Facilities: The vessel carries extra communications equipment and command facilities, to enable the ship to operate as the flagship for a flotilla.
+When operating in a flotilla, all ships get an additional +5% on Read Sensory Instrument skill rolls, +5% on Weapon Systems skill rolls, +1 to strike with all weapon systems, and +10% on communication skill rolls.

 [ Altarain TM, Bandito Arms TM, Brodkil TM, Chipwell Armaments TM, Coalition States TM, Cyber-Knight TM, Federation of Magic TM, Free Quebec TM, Golden Age Weaponsmiths TM, Horune TM, Iron Heart Armaments TM, Kankoran TM, Kittani TM, Kydian TM, Larsen’s Brigade TM, M.D.C.
 TM, Mechanoids TM, Mega-Damage TM, Megaversal Legion TM, Millennium Tree TM, Mutants in Orbit TM, Naruni Enterprises TM, Naut’Yll, New Navy TM, New Sovietskiy TM, NGR TM, Nog Heng TM, Northern Gun TM, Phase World TM, Psyscape TM, Rifter TM, SAMAS TM, S.D.C.
 TM, Shemarrian TM, Splugorth TM, Stormspire TM, Sunaj TM, Tolkeen TM, Triax TM, Wellington Industries TM, Wilk’s Laser Technologies TM, Xiticix TM, and Zaayr TM are trademarks owned by Kevin Siembieda and Palladium Books Inc. ]